 What does the cost of the trip pay for?

 The base cost of each trip includes the student’s training, briefing, debriefing, in-country transportation, housing, and food.
 Trip prices offset costs such as mission trip materials and literature, administrative, and summer mission setup costs.
-International flight costs are not included in the base goal.
 Every effort is made to keep the budget modest.

 Why do you need a deposit?

 Because the deposit is needed before the student may have begun support raising parents have often paid the deposit by check or account transfer and made it part of their student’s support to encourage their student.

 Are all donations tax deductible?

-Campus Crusade for Christ is a charter member of the Evangelical Council for Financial Accountability and is registered with the IRS as a 501(c) (3) nonprofit organization, making all donations to the ministry tax-deductible.
+Campus Crusade for Christ (Cru) is a charter member of the Evangelical Council for Financial Accountability and is registered with the IRS as a 501(c) (3) nonprofit organization, making all donations to the ministry tax-deductible.
 In order to receive a tax deduction, the IRS requires donors to release to Campus Crusade for Christ the control of how their donations are spent.
 This means all contributions raised for mission trips must be payable to Campus Crusade for Christ in order to receive a tax deduction.
 Please Note: The application fee is not considered a donation.

 How will my son/daughter get the money for their trip?